Chanwoost/Smooth-tensor-estimation-with-unknown-permutations/data/README.md

 * area_map: labels for 77 community areas.
 * crimetype_map: labels for 32 crime types.

-Code to generate the simulated data and (if relevant) and facsimile data provided in place of confidential real data might also be placed here.
+Chicago_result.R: Code to generate the results in the main paper, which include Figure 6-7, Table 4, and Table S3.

-Code for data cleaning could potentially also be placed here rather than in `code`.
+Chicago_data_processing: Code for data cleaning from raw data in "Rawdata/".